reduxjs/redux/docs/tutorials/essentials/part-6-performance-normalization.md

     // we can pass in an existing selector function that
     // reads something from the root `state` and returns it selectAllPosts,
-    // and another function that extracts another argument
+    // and another function that extracts one of the arguments
-    // and returns that
+    // and passes that onward
     (state: RootState, userId: string) => userId
   ],
   // the output function gets those values as its arguments,